Could you be one of 36 NHS Sites across the UK to agree to participate in the FAMOUS study?

 FAMOUS research team.
 These tasks do not need to be undertaken by clinical staff.

-What is involved in standard care plus?
+What is involved in enhanced care?

 a.
 At the assessment appointment, identify listening situations where hearing loss is causing difficulties;